 Take, for example, this food product description from Murray’s Cheese in New York:

-Could you find a cheese at your local market that tastes good and costs less?
-You bet.
+Could you find a cheese at a supermarket that costs less?
+Probably.
 But Murray’s wants to entice you to buy this cheese.
-To do this, they use scarcity (this cheese is only available in one small village in Switzerland!), they tell the story of how the cheese is made, and they describe the flavor in mouth-watering terms.
+To do this, they use scarcity (this cheese is only available in one small village in Switzerland), they tell the story of how the cheese is made, and they describe the flavor in mouth-watering terms.
 Do you know what alpine grass tastes like?
 Me neither, but it sounds delicious.

 Does it really matter that the cheese is named after the cheesemaker’s wife?
 Of course not.
 But the story makes you feel like you are buying something special, something you can’t get at any old grocery store.

-Write good product descriptions that are easy to read and scan quickly
+Write good product descriptions that are easy to read quickly

 You should always format product text particularly for the web and for how people read.
 Headlines, bullets, short paragraphs, and lots of pictures are all ways that you can make online shopping easier for customers.
 You might hear advice to use power words or superlatives, but it’s best to just stick to natural language that a real human being would actually use.